Laser-powered fusion research takes a leap at CSU

 CSU’s capacity to conduct high-power laser research and its applications would vastly expand under the partnership, including opportunities in clean fusion energy, microelectronics, optics and photonics, materials science, medical imaging, and high energy density science, Rocca said.

-“At Marvel Fusion we have developed a novel approach to bring fusion to reality and commercialized fusion in future power plants,” Heike Freund, chief operating officer at Marvel Fusion, said in an interview with the Denver Gazette.
+“At Marvel Fusion we have developed a novel approach to bring fusion to reality and commercialized fusion in future power plants,” Heike Freund, chief operating officer at Marvel Fusion, said in an interview with The Gazette.

 The company is developing a new laser technology that was awarded a Nobel Prize in physics in 2018 that can create very short and rapid (up to 10 times per second), but highly intense laser pulses of the kind required to ignite a fusion reaction, Freund said.

-Depending on the type of fuel, it can require temperatures anywhere from around 27 million degrees Fahrenheit in the Sun’s core to experimental fusion reactors such as the International Thermonuclear Experimental Reactor (ITER) in Saint Paul-lez-Durance, southern France — which aims to achieve temperatures of around 207 million degrees Fahrenheit (10 times hotter than the Sun's core) to sustain a controlled fusion reaction.
+Depending on the type of fuel, it can require temperatures anywhere from around 27 million degrees F in the sun’s core to experimental fusion reactors such as the International Thermonuclear Experimental Reactor (ITER) in Saint Paul-lez-Durance, southern France — which aims to achieve temperatures of around 207 million degrees (10 times hotter than the sun's core) to sustain a controlled fusion reaction.

 But, she said, this will not be a fusion power plant.
 This kind of triple laser beam array will enable researchers to show all the elements needed to validate Marvel Fusion’s fusion concept.